pamidisushma02/streaming-05-smart-smoker/README.md

 5. Create a connection and declare "01-smoker" queue.
 Publish time stamp and Smoker Temperature to this queue
 6. Create a connection and declare "02-food-A" queue.
 Publish time stamp and Food A Temperature to this queue
 7. Create a connection and declare "01-food-B" queue.
 Publish time stamp and Food B Temperature to this queue
+8. Use time.sleep(30) to read records once in 30 seconds

 ## Screenshot